aosabook/500lines/functionalDB/chapter.md

 In general, the execution plan of a query in our database is:

-1. Apply each clause on an index (each predicate on its appropriate index level)
+1. Apply each predicate clause on an index (each predicate on its appropriate index level)
 2. Perform an AND operation between the above results
 3. Return a structure that simplifies the reporting of the results